denniswhynew/nordichack/README.md

 deactivate
 ```

-Once that is set up, you can run the web server using the provided
+Once that is set up, you can run fakecontroller to receive package from web server using
+`fakecontroller` under controller folder
+And then run the web server using the provided
 `run-server.sh` script.